totoroterror/warp-cloner/README.md

 4. Copy `.env.example` to `.env` and fill variables (see next section)
 5. Launch script using `python -u src/main.py`
 6. Wait for results in console.

-## Properly closing application

-To avoid getting error "Too many connected devices" in future, you should properly exit from the application by pressing `control` + `c` and wait for application to close (it will take ~30 seconds).

 ## Configuration